Volcano Boarding in Nicaragua

 There’s 1 guy with a camera, and another with a speed gun.
 Neither has medical training, but that’s rarely needed…

-closeup photo of Volcano Boarding or Volcano sledding in Leon, Nicaragua - in the only place in the world where you can do it
+closeup photo of Visit50 founder going Volcano Boarding on the TV.
+Volcano sledding in Leon, Nicaragua

 Afterward they show closeups of everyone Volcano Boarding at the hostel and provided your speed.